SarahLaouadi/TranspVis/README.md

   3- run docker desktop.

-  4- Open the folder transpvisback-master with VSCode then open a Git Bash terminal in VSCode.
+  4- Open the folder transpvisback-master with VSCode then open a terminal.

-  5- run the command:
+  	4.1: run the command: pip install requirements.txt 5- Open a Git Bash terminal in VSCode and run the command:

   	docker compose build